MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 ## 1.3 - Panel Summariser

 The third script opens the summary file produced by the second script, and, identifies the specific version of a panel present one last day of each month.
-It produces a summary file for each panel downloaded by script 1.2, that only shows 1 version of the panel for each month.
+It produces a monthly summary file for each panel downloaded by script 1.2, that only shows 1 version of the panel for each month.
+This output from this script is very important to the following analyses.

 This script also requires a parameters file.
 This file contains the location the files produced by 1.2.

 An example of the parameter file can be found in /PADA-WAN/1-3/

-This script is run using the following command: python3 1-3_PanelSummariser.py --file-path parameters_file.txt
+  To run this script use the following commands:

+    python3 1-3_SummarisePanels.py --file-path parameters_file.txt

+  _Notes on 1-3_
+1. When preparing the parameters file, please ensure that there is no trailing white space.

 ## 1.4 - Panel Factoriser